laurachri-hall/kana-kards/README.md

 - Photoshop - to resize and edit images
 - Adobe Stock - for main hero image
 - Adobe Firefly - for additional AI generated images
-- ChatGBT - for club name and all text
+- Perplexity - for help with elements of code, how to link sound the card
 - Google Dev Tools - to debug and for testing responsiveness
 - Google Lighthouse - for auditing the website
 - W3C Validator - for validating the HTML and CSS code